How to Apply

 Application deadline for each year is November 1

-- Applicants must pass USMLE Step 1 and Step 2 (CK) on the first attempt.
+- Applicants must pass USMLE Step 1 and Step 2 (CK) or COMLEX Level 1 and 2.

 - Clinical experience or formal professional/graduate education in the US is strongly preferred but not required.